nurpax/c64jasm/docs/docs/index.md

     +util::inc_border()
 ```

+Label, variable and macro names all follow the same scoping rules.
 Symbol references are relative to the current scope.
 If you need to reference a symbol in the root scope, use `::foo::bar`:

 ```c64
 bar: {